marcoshsq/PythonPredictiveAnalytics/README.md

   <h2 align="center">Python Data Products for Predictive Analytics</h2>
 </div>

-## About:
+### About:

-This repository contains the projects and assignments developed during the Python Data Products for Predictive Analytics Specialization, offered by UC San Diego, available on Coursera.
+This repository contains my projects and assignments developed during the Python Data Products for Predictive Analytics Specialization, offered by UC San Diego, available on Coursera.

 ### About the Specialization: